Home Linux Tips & Tricks How To Run Particular Commands Without Sudo Password In Linux

 Run apt update command without sudo password

 See?
-The apt command didn't prompt me the password even though I ran it with sudo.
+The apt command didn't prompt me the sudo password even though I executed it with sudo.

 Here is yet another example.
-If you want to run a specific service, for example apache2, add it as shown below.
+If you want to run a specific service, for example apache2, add the following line in the sudoers file.

 sk ALL=NOPASSWD:/bin/mkdir,/usr/bin/apt,/bin systemctl restart apache2